NVX-ai/nvx-consistent-api/docs/release-details/01-the-hive.md

   Queue Manager->>+Hydrations:Start hydration, parallelized
 ```
 ### After
-With the introduction of the hydration queue and the workers, the daemon's only responsibility is to receive events and insert create a function that will insert a record in the hydration queue.
+With the introduction of the hydration queue and the workers, the daemon's only responsibility is to receive events and insert create a function that will insert a record in the hydration queue, which happens at a constant time, removing the risk of timing out from the GRPC connection to the `$all` stream.

+Then the workers will compete to pick streams to hydrate, and will run the hydrations without a timeout.

+This means that any long running hydration will only lock one worker, and since it won't time out — the worker also refreshes the lock — it will avoid getting stuck in a loop of retrying hydrations, and other workers are free to pick other, faster hydrations.
 ```mermaid
 sequenceDiagram
   participant Daemon